JadeGreened/AI-Semantic-Alignment/readme.md

 * MyMatcher is the matcher implemented using MELT.
 It's used as the entrance of the model.
 * OntologyAgent is the agent class negotiating in the model.
 It contains functions agents need to negotiate and get correspondence.
 * OpenAI is responsible for all API calls and prompt assembly that agents would need.
 * Weaviate is the vector database used by agent.
+For Weaviate instruction, see [here](./simpleSealsMatcher/Weaviate/readme.md)